 The downside to in-home care is that it may be intrusive or annoying for other in-home family members or relatives.
 Depending on the level of care needed, the cost of home care varies widely.
 Often, in-home care personnel are paid per hour, with a price range depending on the type of care provided.

 Duties can include general chores like cleaning up clutter, laundry, or medical assistance.
 Staying in one place while receiving care enables a senior to stay with family members who do not need the same level of care they do.
+Many people would prefer to age in place if possible, and this is by far the biggest advantage of in-home care.
+In Arizona, there is a program called ALTCS, which will help pay for in-home care.
+While they won’t cover 24 hour care, they will pay up to 40 hours per week depending on medical need.
+This can be immensely helpful if a family member is the one currently providing in-home care.

 On the other hand, in-home care allows someone to stay with their family in an environment they are comfortable with.
 In-home care also lets seniors maintain independence and control over their routine.
 In-home care, however, has higher costs and can be cumbersome for other family members who are not receiving care.
 Another negative of in-home care is that the in-home personnel are not usually there 24/7.
 The care is limited since hours are designated by the agency.
 Assisted living has staff available around the clock.
 The cons for assisted living are the separation from home and family (which can cause stress, anxiety, or loneliness) as well as the lack of independence and lack of control over their routine.